Returns and Refunds

 Storing at full charge for long durations will cause resistance to build in the battery and it will be unable to provide the expected runtime or power.
 Signs of this type of failure would be a high IR (Internal resistance) across all of the cells in a given battery and will eventually result in pre-mature failure.

-Common use error failures would be over discharge, over charge, shorting, crash damage, over amperage, and use in salt water.
+Common user error failures would be over discharge, over charge, shorting, crash damage, over amperage, and use in salt water.

 Over discharge is discharging any individual cell below its rated minimum voltage per cell.
 Most modern applications have cutoffs or warnings (set at 3.4V per cell or higher) that allow you plenty of time to stop use before over discharge can occur.
 Once a battery is over discharged it begins to lose capacity and capable performance.
 The further down it is discharged, the more apparent that deterioration is.
 If over discharge does occur, it is recommended that you discontinue use on that battery.
 Consult a friendly MaxAmps associate for guidance and assistance when this occurs.